Regulation C5: Medical Bachelors Degrees

 8.1.1.1 Clause D1: 9.3: all years of study shall be assessed in accordance with specific MBChB assessment criteria

-8.1.1.2 Clause D1: 9.3: the minimum mark for a pass shall be determined for each assessment according to the processes set out in the Assessments Practice Document which is approved from time to time by the School of Medicine Assessment Committee.
+8.1.1.2 Clause D1: 9.3: the minimum mark for a pass shall be determined for each assessment according to the processes set out in the Assessments Practice Document (which is available to students enrolled on the programme via the KLE) which is approved from time to time by the MBChB Programme Board and School Education Committee.

 8.1.1.3 Clause D1.13.1: If you are late submitting assessed work at the first attempt (or for reassessment at the first attempt), but the work is received within 24 hours of the submission deadline without valid exceptional circumstances, the maximum you will be awarded will be the assessment pass mark.